Benjamin-Peters/pylatex-tools/README.md

 # pylatex-tools

-This library contains a few useful tools to work latex.
+This library contains a few useful Python tools to work with latex.

-I wrote these functions because I am more versatile with Python and I am using overleaf - which does not have always have the flexibility one might need.
+I wrote these functions because I am more versatile with Python and I am using overleaf - which does not always have the flexibility one might need.

 **functions**